LANIMFE/LiquidsStructure.jl/README.md

 ## Installation

 `LiquidsStructure.jl` should work on Julia 1.0 and later versions.
-It requires adding the [LANIMFE-Registy](https://github.com/LANIMFE/LANIMFE-Registry).
+It requires first adding the [LANIMFE-Registy](https://github.com/LANIMFE/LANIMFE-Registry).
 From Julia 1.1 and onwards it can be installed by running

 ```julia
 julia> ]